annachant/Zillow-Time-Series-Project/README.md

 While this is simple question, the potential complexities of answering it can be daunting.
 Best by what metric?
 Price?
 Location?
 Long-term return on investment?
 Short-term gain?
 What about risk?
 All of these items matter, and they require numerous decisions before any real investigations can be done.

 Our contractor, MTB Investment Group, has asked us to answer the above question.
-In our talks with them, we have suggested an initial strategy of focusing on Houston, TX, looking at Zillow Research’s market dataset that ranges from April, 1996 through April, 2018.
+In our talks with them, we have suggested an initial strategy of focusing on Houston, TX, the nation's 4th largest city.
+Houston has many of the attributes sought by people who are relocating - warm climate, diverse culture, lower cost of living (25.6 percent below the average of the nation's most populous metropolitan areas), recreation, arts, quality schools and universities, etc. For our evaluation, we are looking at Zillow Research’s market dataset that ranges from April, 1996 through April, 2018.
 We will use the years January 2015 - April 2018 for our analysis.
 This dataset has sales price, zip codes, date of sale, and location information for the entire United States.
 Our rationale is as simple as the question – “Location, Location, Location”.
 While initial investment will be high because the properties are highly desirable and convenient, the return can also be equally high, and risk is minimized.

-Of course, there is no such thing as no risk, and there are factors that cannot be completely anticipated, such as civil war in the old Soviet Union, or a worldwide pandemic.
+Of course, there is no such thing as no risk, and there are factors that cannot be completely anticipated.
 Nonetheless, we believe the analysis here provides the most effective strategy for our clients to proceed.

 ## Exploratory Data Analysis